Phone & Utility Default Removal Australia

 Her application was rejected within hours.

-Confused, Jessica pulled her credit report and discovered a $420 Telstra default from 2022 that she had no idea existed.
+Confused, Jessica pulled her credit report and discovered a $420 telco default from 2022 that she had no idea existed.

-Telstra had sent a final bill to her old address — not the one she'd updated before moving.
-The bill went unpaid.
-Debt collectors couldn't reach her.
-Telstra listed a default.
+The final bill had been sent to her old address โ not the one she'd updated before moving.
+The bill went unpaid, mail did not reach her, and a default was later listed.

 The Solution

 Jessica found Australian Credit Solutions through a Google search.
-Within 24 hours, our team identified a critical procedural breach:
+Within 24 hours, our team identified a question over whether the pre-listing notice met the requirements:

-We immediately lodged a formal dispute with Equifax, Experian, and Illion, citing Section 21(1) of the Privacy Act 1988 and demanding immediate removal.
+On that basis, we lodged a formal dispute with Equifax, Experian and illion, citing the relevant provisions of the Privacy Act 1988 and requesting that the listing be reviewed and removed.

 The Outcome